goschtl/zope/bluebream/website/docs/v1.0/concepts.rst

 compatibility layer.

-This mechanism is used in systems like Microsoft COM's QueryAdapter, and let the developer gathers objects in a speciﬁc functional context.
+This mechanism is used in systems like Microsoft COM's QueryAdapter, and let the developer gathers objects in a specific functional context.
 This also known as glue code.

 Adapters provides several advantages: